mgechev/angularjs-style-guide/README.md

     ├── lib
     └── test

 * When creating directive it might be useful to put all the associated to the given directive files (i.e. templates, CSS/SASS files, JavaScript) in a single folder.
-If you choose to use this style be consistant and use it everywhere along your project.
+If you choose to use this style be consistent and use it everywhere along your project.

         app
         └── directives